sromero50/cinema-app/README.md

 - Check movies that are coming soon
 - Select your seat and buy it
 - Check location of the cinemas
-- Create an account to buy tickets
+- Create an account that enables you to buy
 - Buy snacks
 - Search movies in the search bar
+- Recover your password and verify your account when created

 ## Tech